New South Wales federal redistribution

 Objections and comments on objections supported the argument that there was a strong community of interest between Epping, North Epping and the part of Carlingford located in the existing Division of Bennelong and the proposed Division of Bennelong.
 Connections with nearby localities, such as Eastwood, Ryde, and Macquarie Park, including similar demographic profiles, were highlighted and contrasted with the purported weak connections with localities north of the M2 Motorway.

-There was also a significant focus on ensuring Epping is not split amongst multiple electoral divisions, as many submissions spoke to the efforts made to have Epping united in the one electorate at all three levels of Government.
+There was also a significant focus on ensuring Epping is not split amongst multiple electorates, as many submissions spoke to the efforts made to have Epping united in the one electorate at all three levels of Government.

 The augmented Electoral Commission concluded that: